UM Today UM Today University of Manitoba UM Today UM Today UM Today

 And Scott Cairns [BSc/2001] was an officer with the Organisation for the Prohibition of Chemical Weapons when the watchdog group won the Nobel Peace Prize in 2013 for its extensive work to eliminate chemical weapons.
 The global recognition came after a deadly chemical attack in Syria, where Cairns led a team of inspectors.

-FROM NOBEL TO GANDHI Alumni Gail Asper [BA/81, LLB/84, LLD/2008] and Moe Levy [BComm(Hons)/73, MBA/74] were presented with the Mahatma Gandhi Peace Award for their roles in establishing the Canadian Museum of Human Rights, the first national museum outside of the country’s capital.
+FROM NOBEL TO GANDHI Alumni Gail Asper [BA/81, LLB/84, LLD/2008] and Moe Levy [BComm(Hons)/73, MBA/74] were presented with the Mahatma Gandhi Peace Award for their roles in establishing the Canadian Museum for Human Rights, the first national museum outside of the country’s capital.
 The Gandhi Peace Award is given to those who demonstrate originality in their thinking and a desire to initiate conflict resolution.
 Nearby this architectural marvel, which was built at one of the most important traditional Indigenous meeting places in Manitoba—The Forks—you’ll see a commissioned statue of Gandhi himself.

 Browse More Magazine Stories